 At the Street Stock Race of Champions event in Pocono (PA), hometown product and weekly super stock competitor Mike Lovetere finished 4th in a starting field of over 50 late model stock cars from throughout the northeast region.
 Second generation driver Bobby Gada also competed in the event – finishing 20th in his familiar #36.

 The very first NASCAR touring division competed at the Speedbowl when the NASCAR North Stroh's Late Model Tour debuted in the summer of 1982.
 The series was formed in 1979 by Ken Squier and Tom Curley.
 The event was won by Dave Dion.
 Randy Lajoie made his debut in the series during this event.
-He won the series' Rookie of the Year award in 1983 and the NASCAR North Championship in 1985, it's last season of existence.
-When NASCAR dropped it's sanction after the 1985 season, Curley formed the American-Canadien Late Model Tour.
+The following year (1983) he competed full time on the series and won Rookie of the Year.

 There were 7 straight rain-outs during the early part of the season from mid-May to early July.
 It is the longest stretch of consecutive weather-related cancellations in Speedbowl history.